Natural birth or childbirth without medical interventions is often at the forefront of the minds of many pregnant women.

-6. Prepare yourself mentally for the pain
+6. Prepare yourself mentally for labor

-Natural birth will likely be painful but that doesn’t mean it can’t be a positive experience, I write more about that here.
+Labor and birth will likely be painful but that doesn’t mean it can’t be a positive experience, I write more about that here.
 Instead of focusing on the pain, learn techniques that can help you cope.

 - Learn breathing techniques